Physics

 Potential applications:

-• Surrogate modeling: Learn fast approximations of expensive simulations involving singular solutions (wave scattering, electromagnetics), particularly for parametric studies where the singularity location varies with design parameters
+• Surrogate Modeling: Learn fast approximations of expensive simulations involving singular solutions (wave scattering, electromagnetics).
+This is particularly useful for parametric studies where the singularity location varies with design parameters.

-• Physics-informed neural networks: Represent solutions with known singular behavior (point sources, dipoles, crack fields) without the smoothing artifacts that plague standard architectures
+• Physics-Informed Neural Networks (PINNs): Represent solutions with known singular behavior (point sources, dipoles, crack fields) without the smoothing artifacts that plague standard architectures.

-• Reduced-order models: Capture localized features and singularities in projection-based ROMs, relevant for parametric PDEs with moving singularities or concentrated loads
+• Reduced-Order Models: Capture localized features and singularities in projection-based ROMs.
+This is relevant for parametric PDEs with moving singularities or concentrated loads.

-• Solution operators: Train neural operators (DeepONets, FNO variants) that can handle problems with singular inputs or outputs, maintaining accuracy across wider parameter ranges
+• Solution Operators: Train neural operators (DeepONets, FNO variants) that can handle problems with singular inputs or outputs.
+This helps maintain accuracy across wider parameter ranges where standard operators fail to generalize.